Vien (Hasidic community): Growth of the Kehilla and the transition to Hasidism

-Today, while there are still very few who follow the old Viener way, the vast majority switched and are similar to other Hasidic sects in every way.
-Other Hungarian Hasidic sects that underwent very similar transitions include Nitra, Kashau, Tzehlim, Krasna and Pupa.
+Today, while there are still some who follow the old Viener way, the vast majority switched and are similar to other Hasidic sects in every way.
+Other Hungarian Hasidic sects that underwent very similar transitions include Nitra, Kashau, and Tzehlim.

 Present

 The current Rav, Rabbi Asher Anshel Katz, took the Viener Kehilla to new heights by expanding all of its existing institutions and by adding many new branches.
 Prior to his appointment, Rabbi Katz was the Rav of the Szombathely shul in Williamsburg which was established by his late father, Rabbi Yehoshua Katz, who arrived in America after World War II from Szombathely, Hungary.

 Viener Yeshivah

-Rabbi Ezriel Yehuda Lebowitz (Hudhazer Rov) founded the Mesivta Nachlas Yakov, which came to be one of the leading yeshivos in the United States, which consistently counted more than 150 rabbinical students.
+Rabbi Ezriel Yehuda Lebowitz (Hudhazer Rov) founded the Mesivta Nachlas Yakov, which came to be one of the leading yeshivos in the United States, which consistently counted more than 300 rabbinical students.

-Ivuhem Nehege
+Ivuhem Nehega

 Ivuhem Nehega is a Torah learning program.
-All members of the Kehilla learn each day the same daf (two sides of a page; also called a blatt) of Gemara, on seder HaShas, and at the end of each month there is an option to take a written test on the ten blatt learned that month.
+All members of the Kehilla learn each day the same page of Gemara, on seder HaShas, and at the end of each month there is an option to take a written test on the pages learned that month.
 Testing centers are located in Williamsburg; Borough Park; Monsey, New York; Lakewood, New Jersey; and Israel.
 This program is modeled after the popular program Dirshu.
 This program brings together all of the members of the Kehilla, young and old in one learning program, with over 600 active participants.
 The current Rav stated that Ivuhem Nehege is his most precious program of the Kehilla.

-Each year there is a grand Siyum celebration that draws close to one thousand participants.
+Each summer there is a grand Siyum celebration that draws close to one thousand participants.